Homer Jones (American football): Later career and retirement

 In January 1970, Jones was traded to the Browns in exchange for running back Ron Johnson and veteran defensive lineman Jim Kanicki.
 The Browns were in the market for a new wide receiver after having traded all-pro Paul Warfield to the Miami Dolphins.

-In the team's first game of the 1970 NFL season on September 21, 1970, at Cleveland Municipal Stadium, Jones returned the second-half kickoff against the New York Jets for a touchdown, a key play in the Browns' 31-21 win over the Jets in front of 85,703 fans.
-The crowd, officially the largest crowd in Browns' history, was a part of NFL history that evening in the first game ever played on ABC's Monday Night Football.
+In the team's first game of the 1970 NFL season on September 21, 1970, at Cleveland Municipal Stadium, Jones returned the second-half kickoff against the New York Jets for a touchdown, a key play in the Browns' 31–21 win over the Jets in front of 85,703 fans.
+The crowd, officially the largest crowd in Browns' history, was a part of NFL history that evening in the first game played on ABC's Monday Night Football.

 However, that touchdown would be the highlight of his one season with the Browns as knee injuries soon caught up with Jones.
 Soon after being traded to the St. Louis Cardinals in July 1971, he was forced to retire at age 29.

+Jones died of lung cancer in Pittsburg, on 14 June 2023, at the age of 82.